 SG: It’s incredibly exciting.
 In my own case, it’s probably come a bit late for me.
 I couldn’t see a place for myself in the Olympics and wasn’t really enjoying my sailing when I took up two-handed sailing and it’s been a really good adventure.
 There will be some who make it to the Olympics and some who don’t but it’s going to be a different path to take.
 I hope it means we might get a one-design, two-handed fleet in New Zealand because both Rob and I are keen to buy into a fleet like that, not for our of Olympic campaign but those going to the Olympics need people around them to sail against and we are really keen to be involved in that.

 DW: I was a little surprised but it’s a different discipline and great recognition for offshore sailing and double-handed sailing.
 It’s long been the understudy to the Olympic and dinghy classes so to get included in the Olympics is a huge step forward.
 I am interested but, with my ocean racing commitments I’m not sure I’m going to have the time you'll need to put into it.
 There might be time to jump into it after the next Ocean Race.

 - Yachting New Zealand have an opportunity to send a mixed two-handed team to October's inaugural offshore keelboat world championships in Malta.
 The L30 has been chosen as the supplied boat and the race will be approximately four days and three nights, which matches the proposed format for the Paris Olympics.
 See here for more information.

-- Yachting New Zealand are seeking expressions of interest by March 31 for anyone interested in representing New Zealand at the offshore world championships.
+- Yachting New Zealand are seeking expressions of interest from mixed crews who are already campaigning by March 31 and are interested in representing New Zealand at the offshore world championships.
 A selection panel will then make a decision before the end of April.

 - Please send expressions of interest to firstname.lastname@example.org.